New York State Route 198: History

-The modern NY 198 corridor was originally served by Scajaquada Drive and Humboldt Parkway, two surface streets that linked Delaware Park to Humboldt Park (now Martin Luther King, Jr. Park).
+The modern NY 198 corridor was originally served by Scajaquada Drive and Humboldt Parkway, two surface streets that linked Delaware Park to Humboldt Park (now Martin Luther King Jr. Park).
 Scajaquada Drive began at Grant Street and went eastward through Delaware Park to Agassiz Circle.
 Here, it met Humboldt Parkway, which ran from NY 384 in Delaware Park to Fillmore Avenue at Humboldt Park by way of the modern Scajaquada and Kensington Expressway corridors.
 Construction of the Scajaquada Expressway began in the early 1960s.
 The first section of the freeway extended from Grant Street to Delaware Avenue and was completed by 1961.
-An extension west to the Niagara Thruway opened in 1962, at which time all of the expressways was designated as NY 198.
+An extension west to the Niagara Thruway opened in 1962, at which time all of the expressways were designated as NY 198.
 The portion of Humboldt Parkway between Delaware Avenue and the Kensington Expressway was upgraded into a divided highway in the mid-1960s, at which time it became part of NY 198.

 The Scajaquada Corridor Coalition, which includes Buffalo Olmsted Parks Conservancy, Buffalo Niagara Waterkeeper, Vision Niagara, Restore Our Community Coalition, SUNY Buffalo State, GObike Buffalo and the Grant Amherst Business Association, would like to restore parkways designed by Frederick Law Olmsted a century ago, and have proposed that the highway be downgraded to a pedestrian-friendly roadway more in harmony with the surrounding communities.
 The New York State Department of Transportation is investigating eight possible plans for the expressway based on suggestions by community groups over the last fifteen years.
 In September 2015, they published studies on how these plans would affect traffic in the surrounding neighborhoods.
 These plans are currently estimated to cost around $150 million.
 According to the state, there are environmental and economic studies, as required by federal law, currently underway on all eight plans which should be concluded in 2016 at which point public hearings will be held to determine the fate of the corridor.
-Due to a fatal accident when a car driven by 28-year-old Christian Myers went off the road and into the park, striking Mary Sugorovskiy and her two children, five-year-old Stephanie and three-year-old Maksym, killing Maksym almost instantly, the speed limit has been permanently dropped as of May 31, 2015 to 30 mph.
+Due to a fatal accident when a car driven by 28-year-old Christian Myers went off the road and into the park, striking Mary Sugorovskiy and her two children, five-year-old Stephanie and three-year-old Maksym, killing Maksym almost instantly, the speed limit has been permanently dropped as of May 31, 2015, to 30 mph.
 New guardrails have been installed, and the event has increased demands for the expressway to be converted to a parkway.
-Opposing parties are demanding that the speed limit be raised again and that the expressway remain an expressway.
+Opposing parties are demanding that the speed limit be raised again, and that the expressway remain an expressway.
 Mayor Byron Brown is on record as wanting the speed limit raised beyond Delaware Park in both directions as is Assemblyman Robin Schimminger, while some community groups and Assemblyman Sean Ryan have petitioned Governor Andrew Cuomo to issue an immediate order for conversion in violation of federal law regarding economic and environmental study requirements and construction.